Rogdham/pyzstd/docs/index.rst

      .. py:attribute:: targetCBlockSize

-        Attempts to fit compressed block size into approximatively targetCBlockSize (in bytes).
+        Attempts to fit compressed block size into approximately targetCBlockSize (in bytes).
 Note that it's not a guarantee, just a convergence target.

         This is helpful in low bandwidth streaming environments to improve end-to-end latency, when a client can make use of partial documents.